LOADING ...

 When Bob's month was up, I got an offer to

-It could not have come at a better
+It not have come at a better time

-The to all this was the grim shadow
+The backdrop to all this was the grim

 to the Vietnam War, If you're you can